Eden998/Curve-Online/README.md

 # Client and Server

-The client sends messages to the server in the following format
+The client sends messages to the server in the following format:

 **CMD|DATA**